 Dippers and Crunchy Foods

 One of the first things – after carbs – that many people miss with a keto/low-carb way of eating, is crunchy foods.
 So, here are some great options to satisfy that urge to crunch, and also to fulfill the desire for something to scoop into tasty keto-friendly dips and sauces:

 - Celery sticks

 - Baby carrots (only a few though – they’re carby!)

 - Radish slices

 - What??
 Yes, seriously.
 These are very low carb and keto-friendly, contain plenty of good protein, are very mild/neutral in flavor (the plain ones, anyway), and have lots of great crunch, and are excellent with dips (and also, ground up in the food processor, work amazingly well in place of bread crumbs) – Epic brand are good quality; Pork Panko is a ready-made pork rind based bread crumb substitute that works great in just about any recipe calling for breadcrumbs (Crispy Crab Cakes, anyone?)

-So, now that you’re armed with all this great info and guidance, you’re ready to go forth and conquer your new, healthier lifestyle.
-You got this! 🤩
+So, now that you’re armed with all this great info and guidance, you’re ready to sally forth into your new, healthier lifestyle.

 Looking for more support and guidance?

 Book yourself a free Discovery Call with Dr. Emily to discuss your health goals and concerns, and see if you’re likely to be a good fit for each other.